MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 While debugging, this variable contains information about the debugging environment.
 Otherwise, it contains a **null** value.
-As a result, you can use it to indicate whether the debugger has control.
+As a result, you can use it to determine whether the debugger has control.
 When populated, it contains a **PsDebugContext** object that has **Breakpoints** and **InvocationInfo** properties.
 The **InvocationInfo** property has several useful properties, including the **Location** property.
-The **Location** property indicates the path of the script that is being debugged.
+The **Location** property indicates the path of the script that's being debugged.

 ### $PSHOME